 You have all your information in one place and get a clear X-ray of your content.

-You’ll get a precise image of all the main content structures inside your site.
+You’ll get a precise overview of all the main content structures inside your site.
 The healthy bones supporting your content strategy – as well as the excess holding it back.

-Once you gather all that information, you should have all the data needed to fill out an inventory sheet that should look like this:
+Once you gather all that information using ContentLook, your exported inventory sheet will look like this: